Easy, Fun Gross Motor Transportation Game for Preschoolers

 And Shiloh’s favorite, the train.
 Chug-a-chug-a-chug-a Choo-Choo!!
 We moved our hands back and forth in mini-circles at our sides and then reached up to pull the whistle.

-Pretending to be a train
+pretending to be a train

 I’m totally serious when I say that she wanted to play for hours!
 Even after I had stopped playing she would walk up to me, tug my arm and say “Twain, Twain” and pull me into playing with her again!